kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

 ## Register a CSRF-protected API

-The application-registry supports CSRF tokens as an additional layer of API protection.
-To register a CSRF-protected API, you must add the `credentials.{AUTHENTICATION_METHOD}.csrfInfo` object to the `api` section of the service registration request body.
+The Application Registry supports CSRF tokens as an additional layer of API protection.
+To register a CSRF-protected API, add the `credentials.{AUTHENTICATION_METHOD}.csrfInfo` object to the `api` section of the service registration request body.

 Include this field in the service registration request body: